-- Both the equipment and the line should be considered energized. - Move the equipment away from the line, if you can do so safely. - Remain on the equipment until utility workers say it's safe to get off.
+- Both the equipment and the line should be considered energized. - · Move the equipment away from the line, if you can do so safely. - Remain on the equipment until utility workers say it's safe to get off.
 Anyone on the equipment is safe from shock as long as they stay put. - Warn others to stay far away.
-Anyone who touches the line, the equipment or even the ground nearby may be injured or killed. - Have someone call 911 and LG&E and KU immediately.
+Anyone who touches the line, the equipment or even the ground nearby may be injured or killed. - Have someone call 911 first and then LG&E, KU or ODP immediately.
 Their personnel will respond, switch off the power, and tell you when it is safe to leave or move the equipment.
 Wait for their instructions. - If fire or other imminent danger forces you off the equipment, take these steps: - Do NOT touch the equipment and the ground at the same time. - Jump clear, and land with your feet together. - Shuffle away with small steps, keeping both feet close together and on the ground at all times.
 Resist the temptation to run or take long steps because this puts you at risk for shock. - Do not return to the equipment until utility personnel tell you it is safe. - Never touch fallen power lines or anything they may be contacting.
-Stay far away, and call 911 and LG&E and KU at 800-331-7370 to report the emergency.
+Stay far away, and call 911 first and then LG&E at 800-331-7370 or KU and ODP at 800-981-0600 to report the emergency.